Ranney RanchRanching Apprenticeship in Corona, New Mexico

 Nancy Ranney manages the Ranney Ranch for the Ranney family.
 In 2003 she put in place a restorative grazing plan, based on planned rotational grazing, and started the Ranney Ranch Grassfed Beef program.
 She is committed to running the ranch on the soundest, most humane, ecologically resilient principles.
 She works with Melvin Johnson, ranch manager, to develop ranch grazing plans and conservation programs.
 She also coordinates ranch workshops and retreats.
-She is on the board of the Quivira Coalition and is President of the Southwest Grassfed Livestock Alliance.
+She is on the board of the Quivira Coalition and is Vice President of the Southwest Grassfed Livestock Alliance.
 She frequently speaks to groups on the health and environmental benefits of regenerative land management and grassfed beef.
 Nancy has a master’s degree in Landscape Architecture from Harvard University and a background in land planning.

 The Ranney Ranch offers a professional training opportunity for aspiring agrarians committed to a life and career at the intersection of conservation and sustainable agriculture.
 The apprentice will receive hands-on experience with a cow-calf and grass-finishing operation, including intensive pasture management, low-stress animal handling, animal husbandry, herding, biological monitoring, land stewardship and direct marketing beef.